SINTEFMedtek/CustusX/source/plugins/org.custusx.registration.method.centerline/doc/org_custusx_registration_method_centerline.md

 Intended use: Endoscopy in esophagus (local/updated registration during procedure).<br>
 Tips: Switch off z translation and z rotation to use the registration method for local corrections in navigated endoscopy in esophagus.<br>
 <span style="color:red">Note!
-This widget must be visible during active tracking of endoscope for position data to be stored.</span>
+This widget must be visible during recording of endoscope/tool positions for data to be stored.</span>

 Prepare